nickwells/shell.scripts/README.md

   provides a utility function that prints a prompt, reads a reply and optionally executes a command.
 According to the value of the reply it will either skip the command, quit the script or run the command.

+## Installing the scripts
+First get these scripts from git

+`git clone ssh://git@github.com/nickwells/bash.scripts`

+At this point the scripts will not have the execute bit set so there is a script provided that you can dot into your shell in order to make the scripts executable.
+It will also check that some of the tools needed have also been installed and warn you if not.
+Run the initialise script as follows:

+`. initialise.bash.scripts`